daniyalahmed400/DISCRETE-MATHEMATICS-PROJECT/README.md

 ### UPLOAD DETAIL:
 1. Demo Video of Project is Uploaded in repository named("Demo Video")
-2. RAR of Project is also uploaded
+2. RAR of (Visual Studio Project) is also uploaded

 ### CONTACT DETAIL:
 CONTACT EMAIL: daniyalahmed400@gmail.com